Here at Ted & Stacey’s Mattress Guides, we recommend replacing your mattress every 8-10 years.

 That’s why rotating (or flipping) a mattress is so important: the mattress can move, so you don’t have to.

-That should be often enough to keep it in good condition, but not so often that you’re doing tons of unnecessary labor.
+That should be often enough to keep it in good condition, but not so frequently that you’re doing tons of unnecessary labor.

 It’s also easier to rotate than to flip, so I highly recommend it.